soltaniehha/Customer_Churn_w_Keras/README.md

 # Customer Churn with Keras in R
 Solving the Customer Churn Problem with Multilayer Perceptron Neural Networks

+**Problem to solve:** identify customers who are at risk of leaving

-Dataset: IBM WATSON Telco Dataset
+**Dataset:** IBM WATSON Telco Dataset
 * 7,043 rows
-* 21 columns

-Problem to solve: identify customers who are at risk of leaving.
-“Churn” column is our target.
+* 20 varibales plus “Churn” column, which is our target variable

-### PREREQUISITES/INSTALLATIONS
+## PREREQUISITES/INSTALLATIONS
 In R:

 ```{r}